Key Takeaways

 Risks of using Google Drive include:

-• Malware: Cyber hackers can hide malware in files on Google Drive.
-Malware can be used to steal data or destroy computer systems
+Malware: Hackers can hide malware in files on Google Drive.
+Malware can be used to steal data or destroy computer systems.

 All of these scams involve a hacker getting your account email and password.
 The hacker can then log in to your account and access your files.
-That’s why you shouldn’t upload highly sensitive files such as a Social Security number, bank account information, and payment card information.
+That’s why storing highly sensitive files — such as Social Security numbers, bank account details, or payment card information — requires extra precautions when using Google Drive.

 7 Tips for Storing Sensitive Files in Google Drive